advanderveer/27067dd17/onl/README.md

   will be stored and handle will be called when that round is reached.
 Creating blocks in a far future round has very little benefit through as its weight will be very low once the round is actually reached.
-- [ ] Out-Of-Order is thread safe, multiple go-routines can call resolve and handle.
+- [x] Out-Of-Order is thread safe, multiple go-routines can call resolve and handle.
+- [x] Handles are called in different go routines
+- [ ] Engine tests passes with race detector

 #Finalization V1
 - [ ] If a stake holder has chosen a certain prev block to build on it indirectly